jpmossin/CharJump/README.md

 while a two (or in extreme cases three) characters are needed for positions further away when there are many matching positions.

 After entering a target character, the jump can be aborted by pressing Space.

+##### Configuration
+The highlight color for the jump targets can be configured from settings -> tools -> CharJump.

 ##### Development
 Build with: